Kinetic Energy Calculator

-The following part of the article will explain:
+The following article will explain:

 The encyclopedia provides the following definition of kinetic energy:

 The kinetic energy of an object is the energy it possesses due to its motion.
 We define it as the work needed to accelerate a body of a given mass from rest to its stated velocity.
 Having gained this energy during its acceleration, the body maintains its kinetic energy unless its speed changes.
 The same amount of work is done by the body in decelerating from its current speed to a state of rest.